pielube/MESSpy/README.md

 ## Quick start
 Download Anaconda from https://www.anaconda.com/download: recommended to handle virtual environments and package versions.

-From Anaconda Prompt, choose folder and clone repository
+From Anaconda Prompt, install git, choose folder, clone repository, create the virtual environment and install Spyder (Authors usually use Spyder as IDE)
+- conda install git
+- cd path/to/your/folder
 - git clone https://github.com/pielube/MESSpy.git
 - cd MESSpy/env
 - conda env create -f MES.yaml
 - conda activate MES
-Authors usually use Spyder as IDE, so:
 - conda install spyder
 - spyder

 You can run examples now.
 Three examples analysis are available:
 - "run_test_1" A small energy community composed by two consumers and one prosumer with PV and battery.
 A sensisivety analysi is also carried out.
 - "run_test_2" A residential building replaces the gas boiler with a heat pump
-- "run_test_3" Supercool hydrogen things
+- "run_test_3" On-site hydrogen production plant for an industrial facility

 Choose one of these, read it and press run!

 ### Input files